Who we are

 Each time we meet a descendant of an original Woodbine family, we are transported back in time: We recall a bygone era when Jews were surprisingly able to live openly and in harmony with the immigrants from other cultural and religious backgrounds who began moving into the area.

+That is the genesis of the phrase "Woodbine Heritage."
+We are not simply a museum of Jewish history.
+The Baron DeHirsch Agricultural School provided employment opportunities for teachers, most of whom were not Jewish.
 The first factory was established in Woodbine in 1898.
 Other ethnic groups moved into Woodbine for employment opportunities.
 Still predominately a Jewish town, Woodbine ultimately became a multi-cultural community where tolerance prevailed.
 The museum aspires to reflect and celebrate the full range of cultural life in Woodbine.

-As a lay person long committed to Holocaust education, and as a founding member of the original executive committee of the Holocaust Resource Center at Stockton, I have developed deep personal relationships with our local survivor community.
-As a result, our site has been fortunate to coordinate Holocaust Education programs which have brought individual survivors face to face with more than 18,000 students over the past twelve years.
+In 2005, shortly after I began as the museum’s executive director, the New Jersey Commission on Holocaust and Genocide Education named us the designated teaching site for Cape May County.
+As a lay person long committed to Holocaust education, and as a founding member of the original executive committee of the Holocaust Resource Center at Stockton University, we have developed deep personal relationships with our local survivor community.
+As a result, our site has been fortunate to coordinate Holocaust Education programs which have brought individual survivors face to face with more than 18,000 students over the past two decades.

 Contact us